aws/aws-cdk/packages/aws-cdk-lib/aws-autoscaling/README.md

 });
 ```

-You can specify instance requirements in `InstanceRequirements`:
+You can specify instances requirements with the `instanceRequirements ` property:

 ```ts
 declare const vpc: ec2.Vpc;